 PDF download - PDF download

-Bransford, J., et al. (in press).
+Bransford, J., et al. (2010).
 Adaptive people and adaptive systems: Issue of learning and design.
 To appear in A. Hargreaves, M. Fullan, D. Hopkins, & A. Leiberman (Eds.), The second international handbook of educational change.
 Dordrect, The Netherlands: Springer.

 Conboy, B. & Kuhl, P. K. (2007).
 Early speech perception: Developing a culturally specific way of listening through social interaction.
 In S. Braten (Ed.), On being moved: From mirror neurons to empathy (pp. 175-199).
 Philadelphia, PA: John Benjamins.